The Financial Whisperer® Newsletter: It's Never About The Money!

 I learned this technique from Susan Piver's book: HOW NOT TO BE AFRAID OF YOUR OWN LIFE.

 When you feel FEAR, do not send it away, do not try to 'fix' it.
 Instead, bring it closer as you would a good friend and give it your full attention, looking directly at it.
-Let it rest on you knees as you stare at it and breathe deeply.
+Let it rest on your knees as you stare at it and breathe deeply.
 Amazingly, the more you stare at it, it will shrink right before your eyes.

 We can only live our lives in this current second...this current minute.
 This is where our power is...right now.
-You cannot have power in the future, it's not here yet.
+You cannot have power in the future; it's not here yet.
 You can plan as best as you try to control the future, but sometimes unpredictable things interrupt our lives, and that's when we get tested.

 Our resolve, our ability to keep a perspective, our humor all get challenged.
+But stand firm: you cannot see your reflection in running water.